 The 2019 Judges Forum – “Aggregate Litigation in State Courts: Preserving Vital Mechanisms” – took place on Saturday, July 27, 2019 in San Diego, California.
 The Institute held a one-day judicial education program, where a faculty of law professors, judges, and practitioners from the plaintiff and defense perspectives discussed academic papers written for the Forum.
 The Institute pays travel and program expenses for state appellate judges to attend its Forums.

-Federal Trends Affecting Aggregate Litigation in the State Courts – D. Theodore Rave
+Federal Trends Affecting Aggregate Litigation in the State Courts – Prof. D. Theodore Rave (Houston)

 If you wish to learn about registering for Pound’s Judges Forum, please contact Mary Collishaw, Executive Director at email@example.com.